Nutrition and Food

 To accomplish a five- to six- point lowering in cholesterol, daily consumption of oat bran equaling a large bowl of oat bran cold cereal or three or more packs of instant oatmeal would be necessary.

-Of course, oatmeal can be eaten as a cooked cereal or used in other foods, such as hamburgers, pancakes, or meatloaf.
 The role of psyllium and rice bran in lowering cholesterol levels is less well established.

 The Absorption of Nutrients

 Figure 5-2 depicts a highly diagrammatic representation of the GI tract showing specific absorption sites for several important nutrients.